 Johnson County Community College explicitly condemns sexual assault of students and employees.
 Sexual assault is unlawful; those who engage in it are subject to College sanctions as well as civil and criminal penalties.
 When criminal action is pursued in addition to an administrative grievance under JCCC policy, JCCC will coordinate its investigative actions with campus or local law enforcement authorities to ensure that criminal prosecution is not jeopardized.
-JCCC may defer administrative action at the request of the Campus Police or local law enforcement authorities pending completion of the criminal investigation.
-Where review by the College administration determines that immediate administrative action is necessary for the safety, health and well-being of the campus community, such action may be taken in advance of resolution of criminal charges.
+Where review by the College administration determines that immediate administrative action is necessary for the safety, health, and well-being of the campus community, such action may be taken.